thesephist/dotink/content/posts/papers.md

 <a href="https://9p.io/sys/doc/9.pdf" class="button">Read PDF &rarr;</a>

+### _Bicycles for the mind have to be see-through_, Kartik Agaram

+Software engineering is fundamentally the work of designing and implementing layers of abstractions.
+The central problem of software design, then, is to choose the right abstractions, and the right places in a system to place them.
+This paper is a more recent work, but one I really enjoyed reading and one that heavily influenced the way I think about software interface design.
+It's a more epistemological read than the other papers here, but I found it insightful nonetheless and broadly applicable in everything from talking about consumer productivity tools to creating API definitions in my day job.

+<a href="http://akkartik.name/akkartik-convivial-20200315.pdf" class="button">Read PDF &rarr;</a>

+## Programming languages

 ### _The Awk Programming Language_, Aho, Kernighan, Weinberger

 Okay, TAPL is really not a paper _per se_, but this manual book for the small language is one of my favorite "programming language books."
 Awk is a great example of a "small language" designed for a very specific domain of problems -- structured text manipulation, in this case.
 Awk is worth learning, since it's easy to pick up and will save you time in the long run if you do any kind of work with text data in the terminal, but the book itself is also worth reading.
 I think it's a good example of a kind of irreverent, easygoing, plain writing about software and computers that's an endangered species in technical writing these days.